-As an entitlement jurisdiction, the County must enforce 24 C.F.R.
-Part 35 and Section 401(b) of the Lead-Based Paint Poisoning Prevention Act for all federally funded acquisition, rehabilitation, maintenance and construction activities.
-Landlords in Prince George's County must comply with Maryland's Reduction of Lead Risk in Housing law, which requires owners of rental properties built before 1950 to register the units with the Maryland Department of the Environment (MDE), distribute specific educational materials, and meet specific lead paint risk reduction standards at certain triggering events.

-Applicants for federal funding assistance, tenants and prospective purchasers of property built before 1978 are notified of the following, before rehabilitation, purchase or rental of federally-assisted housing:
+As an entitlement jurisdiction, the County acts to further 24 C.F.R.
+Part 35 and Section 401(b) of the Lead-Based Paint Poisoning Prevention Act for all federally-funded acquisition, rehabilitation, maintenance and construction activities.
+Applicants for federal funding assistance, tenants and prospective purchasers of buildings built before 1978 are notified of the following, before rehabilitation, purchase or rental of federally-assisted housing: